• Skip to main content

 • Alliance Cultural and Linguistic Services are available to network providers.

-• Face-to-Face Interpreter Services – can be requested for the appointment with the member.
+• Interpreter Services – Can be requested for the appointment with the member.

 • For information about the Cultural and Linguistic Services Program, call the Alliance Health Education Line at 800-700-3874, ext.
 5580 or email us at [email protected].